Virbos/virbos-iso/README.md

 This repository contains source files for the Virbos live ISO.
+**IMPORTANT** The GUI In the ISO (Wayland with sway) Is unable to start in a VM.
+If you know a workaround or fix, Feel free to fork the ISO and add it

 It is built using archiso, install it using `pacman -S archiso`.